-The following table summarizes the aggregate fees and expenses billed to us for the fiscal years ended March 31, 2016 and 2015 by our principal accounting firm, Ernst & Young:
+The following table summarizes the aggregate fees and expenses billed to us for the fiscal years ended March 31, 2017 and 2016 by our principal accounting firm, Ernst & Young:

-2016 2015
+2017 2016

 (In thousands)

-Audit fees \$ 1,650 \$ 1,475
+Audit fees \$ 1,938 \$ 1,650

-Audit-related fees 3 28
+Audit-related fees 7 3

-Tax fees 628 726
+Tax fees 655 628

-All other fees
+All other fees -

-\$ 2,281 \$ 2,229
+\$ 2,600 \$ 2,281

 Audit Fees - all services necessary to perform an audit of the consolidated financial statements of our company; the reviews of our company's quarterly reports on Form 10-Q; services in connection with statutory and regulatory filings or engagements; comfort letters; statutory audits; consents and review of documents filed with the SEC.
+Audit fees also includes services related to our early adoption of the new revenue standard on April 1, 2017.